AbdulSamad4068/Learning-Git-and-GitHub/README.md

 # Learning-Git-and-GitHub
-This repository is for learning Git and GitHub from PIAIC course.
+I have started learning Git and Github from PIAIC course and this repository is for practice purpose.